Sewing trio - We sew the Sanaz culotte skirt by Coralie Bijasson!

 The charm of Sanaz lies in its extra-wide legs, structured by flat pleats that offer spectacular volume while preserving fluidity.
 This generous cut enhances movement and creates a silhouette that is both bold and airy.

-Information for sewing this model
+Information for sewing this pattern

-Black corduroy velvet version for Céline
+Black corduroy version for Céline

 Tencel for Marie